General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Radiation reaction in curved spacetime

 where $R^\mu_\nu$ is the Ricci tensor, and the last term is the tail term, which consists of a non-local integral over the entire lifetime of the particle \citep{RRtailterm}.

-Since in pulsar magnetospheres, the dynamics are always dominated by the external electromagnetic fields, the tail term can be neglected \citep{RRtailtermneglect2,RRtailtermneglect1,jsantostail2}.
-Furthermore, the metric that describes pulsars is the Hartle-Thorne metric, which is a vacuum solution of the Einstein field equations, regardless of whether the slow rotation approximation is used.
+Since in neutron star magnetospheres, the dynamics are always dominated by the external electromagnetic fields, the tail term can be neglected \citep{RRtailtermneglect2,RRtailtermneglect1,jsantostail2,RRtailtermneglectstuchlik}.
+Furthermore, the metric that describes rotating neutron stars is the Hartle-Thorne metric, which is a vacuum solution of the Einstein field equations, regardless of whether the slow rotation approximation is used.
 Therefore, the Ricci tensor vanishes everywhere outside the star, and our description of radiation reaction reduces to the curved-spacetime generalization of the Landau-Lifshitz model:

 The term that depends on the partial derivatives of the field tensor, $\partial_\alpha F^{\mu}_{\nu}$, contains no corrections due to spacetime curvature, and can thus be neglected as in flat spacetime \citep{RRderivativeneglect,marijaRR}.
 Finally, the three-dimensional version of the general-relativistic reduced Landau-Lifshitz force is obtained by performing the 3+1 decomposition of equation (\ref{eq:curvedspaceLLRR}).
 The 3+1 split of the terms that do not involve curved-spacetime quantities simply yields the three-dimensional formulation of the Landau-Lifshitz model (\ref{eq:LLRR3D}), while the derivation of the 3+1 split of the gravitational contribution $\bvec{F}_{RR}^{(G)}$ is much more involved.
 For any generic stationary metric, expressed in Boyer-Lindquist coordinates, whose only non-zero diagonal entries are $g_{t\phi}$, this contribution is given by equation (\ref{eq:LLRRG3D}) \citep{jjthesis}.